Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 where

 Here we set $a=0.5$.

 When the translational symmetry is not broken, i.e., $x=1$, two more states can also be identified for this phase, given by

 Fig.~\ref{fig:weakAF} displays the associated graphs for the three-particle ground states of the weak-antiferromagnetic phase when the translational symmetry is broken~(top panel) and respected~(bottom).
-The states with broken translation symmetry, up to normalization, read \numbering{experimentcounter}
+The states with broken translation symmetry, up to normalization, read \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/CondensedMatter/wAF_NOsym]{experimentcounter}